gruposantander/digital-trust-docs/docs/quick_development_guide.md

 }
 ```

-Inspecting the token this is what we get:
+When inspecting above token this is what we get:

 ```
 HEADER: